twisted/pydoctor/README.rst

 in development
 ^^^^^^^^^^^^^^
+* Add explicit support for exceptions (before, they were treated just like any other class).
 * Fix a bug in the return clause of google-style docstrings where the return type would be treated as the description when there is no explicit description.